 The moment you pick up the phone to talk to a narcissistic co-parent, you've likely already lost.
 Verbal conversations are an open invitation for manipulation, gaslighting, and emotional attacks, leaving you with zero proof of what was actually said.
 Your best defense is to build a documented, written history of every interaction.
 This simple shift changes the entire dynamic from a chaotic power struggle to a straightforward, business-like arrangement.

-One of the most effective strategies I've seen for disarming high-conflict personalities is the BIFF method.
-It’s an acronym that stands for Brief, Informative, Friendly, and Firm.
-The idea is to write messages that are impossible to argue with because you’ve stripped them of all emotion and personal opinion.
+One of the most effective strategies for disarming high-conflict personalities is the BIFF method.
+It's an acronym that stands for Brief, Informative, Friendly, and Firm.
+The idea is to write messages that are impossible to argue with because you've stripped them of all emotion and personal opinion.

 Let's walk through a real-world scenario.